LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.1/index.en.md

 ![Python output](figures/6-1-4-1.png)

-Due to the massive amount of data in one month, to shorten the execution time of the sample program, we extract the data of the five days from 2021-12-13 to 2021-12-17 as `FiveDay_Dataframe`, as in the example below, and use the `Country` and `SiteName` fields to merge the data.
-We then sort the data by when it was published.
+Considering the huge volume of data for the entire month, we aimed to speed up our sample program.
+To do this, we took a subset of data, specifically from December 13 to 17, 2021, and labeled this `FiveDay_Dataframe`.
+In the example below, you'll see how we combined this data using the `Country` and `SiteName` fields.
+Finally, we arranged the data in order of their publication times.

 ```python
 FiveDay_Dataframe = Dataframe.loc[(Dataframe['PublishTime'] <= '2021-12-17 23:00:00') & (Dataframe['PublishTime'] >= '2021-12-13 00:00:00')]